Spiritual-Entanglement/rumc-snsg/Revelation/02-Rev-Introduction.md

    - Apocalyptic
      - Jewish and Christian apocalyptic books not in the Bible.
      - From Greek apocalypsis' meaning 'revelation'
-       - did not mean a large-scale disater or end of the world.
+       - did not mean a large-scale disaster or end of the world.
      - Revelation is the revealing of something that existed but was previously hidden.
-     - Apocalyptic books are not phrophetic in nature.
+     - Apocalyptic books are not prophetic in nature.
      - Characteristics of Jewish/Christian apocalyptic books:
        - symbolism and visions
        - angelic beings media the revelation